What is Endometriosis? Everything you need to know

 Some doctors recommend various treatments, but if they don’t help then a referral is quite often made to a specialist for them to perform an ultrasound or laparoscopy.
 Having a laparoscopy is the only way a definitive diagnosis of endometriosis can be made.

 Unfortunately, at the moment there is no cure for endometriosis, but there are various treatments, depending on the type and severity of symptoms.

-Some of the most common treatments are:
+Some of the most common treatments for endometriosis are:

 - painkillers such as paracetamol or ibuprofen (although some people may need something stronger to control their pain)

-- hormone medicines and contraceptives such as the combined pill, contraceptive patches or injections, intrauterine devices (IUS) like the Mirena coil and gonadotrophin-releasing hormone (GnRH) analogues like Zoladex.
+- hormone medicines and contraceptives such as the combined pill, contraceptive patches or injections, intrauterine devices (IUS) like the Mirena coil, and gonadotrophin-releasing hormone (GnRH) analogues like Zoladex.
 GnRH analogues are a group of medicines that mimic menopause by reducing the production of oestrogen, meaning that most people will stop menstruating soon after starting treatment.
-Whilst for those of you with heavy painful periods this may seem like bliss, I can assure you from personal experience that some of them come with side effects of their own.
+Whilst for those of you with heavy painful periods this may seem like bliss, I can assure you from personal experience that some of them come with side effects of their own…

 - surgery to remove patches of endometrial tissue (usually performed during a laparoscopy)

 - surgery to remove the female reproductive organs affected by endometriosis (hysterectomy, this is usually only performed when necessary and should always be discussed with your specialist first)